ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > **Please Note**
 >
-> The Db2 Warehouse on Cloud (formerly known as dashDB) console has changed and is now using Version 2.
+> The Db2 Warehouse on Cloud console has changed and is now using Version 2.
 Your console should look like the screen shot above.
 If for some reason your Db2 Warehouse on Cloud console does not look like the screen shot above then [Click this link for the dashDB Console Version 1 Instructions](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/dashDB-Console-V1.md) and then come back to finish the rest of the lab.

 <img src="./media/Step3-image-15-v2.png"/>